plotly/plotly.github.io/_posts/3d/2017-06-26-3d-line-plotly2.md

 ---
 layout: tutorial-single_layout
-title: 3D Line Charts in Plotly 2.0
+title: 3D Line Charts in Chart Studio
 subtitle: How to create a 3D Line Chart.
 permalink: /make-a-3d-line-plot/
 redirect_from: /make-a-3d-line-chart/